Amber Heard Retains Instagram Status Post X-Rated Photo Upload

-Amber Heard has been playing her own version of Russian roulette with her Instagram status.
-On September 5, the Aguaman actress seemed to act against the social media platform’s rules by posting a snap that revealed a part of one of her breasts that does not seem to be allowed on Instagram, as reported by The Inquisitr.
+Amber Heard seems to have been playing her own version of Russian roulette with regard to her Instagram status.
+On September 5, the Aguaman actress may have acted against the social media platform’s rules by posting a snap revealing a part of one of her breasts that may not be allowed on Instagram, as reported by The Inquisitr.

 The image, which the source suggested could cause the 33-year-old to be banned from using Instagram, had been called “a very revealing and risqué photo.”